-After you do one last clean of the of the tile with a sponge, you will need to prepare your grout.
+- Mix the grout: After you do one last clean of the of the tile with a sponge, you will need to prepare your grout.
 There are a few varieties of grout you can select.
 For thicker tile consider a sanded grout and for thin tile consider a non-sanded grout.
 Follow the directions to mix your grout, however most mixes are blended with water and then need 10 or so minutes to thicken.

-Use a grout float to apply the grout to the tile wiping off any excess grout that didn’t fill the grout lines as you go; work in smaller sections like you did with the mortar.
+- Grout the tile: Use a grout float to apply the grout to the tile wiping off any excess grout that didn’t fill the grout lines as you go; work in smaller sections like you did with the mortar.
 Apply it at a 45-degree angle with the float.
 Since grout cure times vary by manufacture, always refer to their instructions.
 Generally. wait a few hours after application and wipe off any grout that got on the tile with a wet sponge.
 This gives grout between the tiles time to dry.
 Make sure to constantly re-wet and wash the cloth to get rid of excess grout that has gathered on the sponge.

-Once the grout has dried (drying time varies on type of grout and tile used and will take 24 hours minimum), apply a sealant to the grout to protect it from future staining.
+- Seal and clean the tile: Once the grout has dried (drying time varies on type of grout and tile used and will take 24 hours minimum), apply a sealant to the grout to protect it from future staining.
 Give the tile one last clean with a non-acidic cleaner.
 Put your appliances and outlet covers back and turn the electricity back on.

 Your Local Tile & Backsplash Pros

 You did it, well done!
 Or maybe you got halfway and realized you need some professional help — no worries, that’s why we’re here.
 When you need tile or kitchen backsplash installation or repair services, the pros at your local Mr. Handyman are here to help.
-Give us a call at (877) 685-1377 or request service online to get started today.
+Give us a call or request service online to get started today.